|On the Way to Cone Ridge: Geology Station A||Geology at Cone Crater|

 [It isn't clear just what boulders Ed is thinking about.
 In the Lunar Orbiter photographs, on the north side of their planned track, three boulders were tentatively identified just beyond the planned Station B location and are indicated on the geology version of the traverse map ( 0.3 Mb ) by white Xs at CV.3/79.1, CV.8/81.0, and CW.7/80.7.
 The first of these is also labeled on the USGS map as '804' and was picked out in the Station B1 pan.
 It is possible that these are the boulders Ed is looking for.]132:31:14 Mitchell: Ah!
 You should be able to spot that little chain of craters just to the south of us on the map, if that's where we think we are.
 (Pause)

-[There are a variety of candidates for a "chain of craters" south of their present location.
-One possibility is the NNE-SSW line of three about one-third of the way from crater 720 to Weird.
-This chain is also labeled in the diagram.
-See, also, a detail ( 0.3 Mb ) for the 28 November 2009 LROC image, which has a resolution of 0.5 meters.]132:31:27 Shepard: Boy, that little chain of craters right there...
+[There are a variety of candidates for a three-member "chain of craters" south of the planned traverse route.
+One possibility is the NNE-SSW line of three about one-quarter of the way from crater 720 to Weird.
+Another possibility is the set of craters labeled ‘3-ch’ immediately northwest of Weird.]132:31:27 Shepard: Boy, that little chain of craters right there...

 132:31:31 Mitchell: Kind of small.